johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2023-10-24-migrating-azure-functions-node-js-v4-typescript/index.md

 });
 ```

+We're registering an HTTP trigger called `fallback` that responds to `GET` requests.
+The `handler` is the function that will be called when the trigger is invoked.
+There's more options available, but this is the minimum we need to register our function.

-The replaces the more verbose `function.json` that used to sit alongside:
+This minimal TypeScript/JavaScript replaces the more verbose `function.json` that used to sit alongside:

 ```json
 {